The best MacBook Air deals: The 2018 model is on sale for $850

 Welcome to our ongoing, regularly updated collection of the best MacBook Air deals available.
 At the moment, Best Buy is offering up a brand-new 2018 MacBook Air laptop for $250 off.
 Though we've seen similar discounts at Best Buy before, they tend to come and go fairly quickly.
-Best Buy did not immediately respond to our request for comment.
+Note CNET may get a share of revenue from the sale of the products featured on this page.

 Here's the latest: